liampshaw/mobile-gene-regions/README.md

 conda activate bl-region-env
 ```

+## Configuration file

+All parameters are passed in with a configuration file - for an example, see `configs/default_config.yaml`.

-For a given 'focal' gene, there are two input files:
+For each focal gene, there are two expected input files:

 * `input/focal_genes/{gene}.fa` - the focal gene of interest
 * `input/focal_genes/{gene}_contigs.fa` - multi-fasta with the contigs which have been identified as containing the focal gene

-Within the `Snakefile` these genes should be specified in a list of `FOCAL_GENES`:
+A small dataset (n=34 sequences) is provided for the *mcr-1.1* gene with 5kb flanking regions in the `input` directory.
+Parameters for the analysis can be specified in the config file.
+For example, `configs/default_config.yaml`:

 ```
-FOCAL_GENES = {"mcr-1.1"}
+version: "default"
+    # historic use (whether using on slurm cluster or not)
+focal_genes : ["mcr-1.1"]
+    # list of focal genes to run pipeline on
+    # assumes existence of
+    #   input/focal_genes/mcr-1.1.fa
+    #   input/contigs/mcr-1.1fa
+complete: True
+    # False (incomplete contigs) is a work-in-progress - do not use!
+panx_export : False
+    # whether to export pangraph output to panX (time-intensive)
+bandage : True
+    # whether to plot pangraph with Bandage
+snv_threshold : "25"
+    # how many single nucleotide variants to allow in the focal gene
+    # for a contig to be included in the pangraph
+region_upstream : "5000"
+    # size of upstream flanking region (bases)
+region_downstream : "5000"
+    # size of downstream flanking region (bases)
+pangraph_polish : False
+    # whether to 'polish' pangraph by realigning block sequences
+pangraph_aligner : "minimap2"
+    # alignment kernel for pangraph. other option: mmseqs (slower, more sensitive/accurate for divergent sequences)
+pangraph_seed : 0
+    # random seed for pangraph
+pangraph_alpha : 100
+    # alpha parameter, controls cost of splitting blocks
+pangraph_beta : 10
+    # beta parameter, controls cost of block diversity
+pangraph_minblocklength : "100"
+    # minimum length of blocks - changing can have large effects on the pangraph
+pangraph_edgeminlength : "0"
+    # minimum edge length in graph for exporting to gfa
+DB: ["CARD"]
+    # Existing database data/CARD_db.fa of known gene variants
+include_gff: False
+    # whether to include gff annotations - assumed in gffs/mcr-1.1_annotations.gff
+output_prefix : "output"
+    # output folder
 ```

-A small dataset (n=34 sequences) is provided for the *mcr-1.1* gene with 5kb flanking regions in the `input` directory.
-Parameters for the analysis can be specified in the config file (`configs/default_config.yaml`):

 The full snakemake pipeline can be run on the example data with the following command: